What is challenging behaviour in autistic children?

-- behave aggressively or hurt themselves.
+- Behaving aggressively or hurting themselves

 Your child might behave in challenging ways because they: